 Level up your dining experience in Adele’s, housed in a repurposed car garage originally built in 1930.

-The diner features an industrial interior with modern décor embraced by white oak tables, and mid-century dining chairs with leather seating, and it is sprinkled with fine art from award-winning artist Jack Spencer.
+The diner features an industrial interior with modern décor embraced by white oak tables and mid-century dining chairs with leather seating, and it is sprinkled with fine art from award-winning artist Jack Spencer.

-It also features an open kitchen with a large fireplace grill, wood-burning oven, white quarter-sawn oak bar, chef’s counter, and outdoor dining patio with umbrellas.
+It also features an open kitchen with a large fireplace grill, wood-burning oven, white quarter-sawn oak bar, chef’s counter, and an outdoor dining patio with umbrellas.

 Diverse California cuisine and mouth-watering Italian dishes are shaped by the unique touches of executive chef Hannah Young.